 A tenant’s rent should be due on the same date each month.
 The rent due date should clearly be spelled out in the lease agreement.
-Learn the benefits of a set day for collecting rent and why allowing a grace period may actual be a good thing.
+Here are the benefits of a set day for collecting rent and why allowing a grace period may actually be a good thing.

 3 Reasons to Set a Date to Collect Rent